Memeframe/riotImaginativeBox/README.md

  Vanilla experience in mind, but mod compatibility is not an issue.
 No other mod will be required to install Riot's Imaginative Box.

-It is currently still in testing and creation phase, namely "Update 0.4" - 6 weapons, 2 items, 4 projectiles
+It is currently still in testing and creation phase, namely "Update 0.4" - 6 weapons, 2 items, 4 projectiles;
 Daily progress is made on the mod, but a release date is uncertain.
 I'll continue to add little easter eggs and content for the pacient to enjoy.